Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Selection of Stellar Halos

 where $j_\mathrm{z}$ is the specific angular momentum of the star particle within the plane of the disk and $j_\mathrm{circ}$ is the specific angular momentum of a star in an ideal circular orbit located at the same radius within the plane of the disk.
 That is,

 where $r_\mathrm{xy}$ is the distance of the star particle from the center of the galaxy within the x-y plane and $v_\mathrm{circ}$ is the circular velocity of a star orbiting at this radius.
 Note that this is distinct from the more commonly-used orbital circularity parameter defined by \citet{Abadi2003}, which defines $j_\mathrm{circ}$ as the specific angular momentum of a star in a circular orbit with the same binding energy as the star particle in question \citep[used by, e.g.,][]{Zolotov2009,Font2011,Cooper2015,Monachesi2016sims}.
 We choose to use the \citet{Stinson2010} parameter for the sake of computational efficiency.
-However, the use of one definition as opposed to the other has only a minor impact on the assignments of stars within the inner halo (and no impact on stars with $r>r_\mathrm{disk}$) and has no effect on any of our primary conclusions.
+However, the use of one definition as opposed to the other has only a minor impact on the assignments of stars within the inner halo (and no impact on stars with $r>r_\mathrm{disk}$).
+Assuming that similar radial cuts are made for the disk and bulge components, the \citet{Stinson2010} kinematic cuts made here and the most commonly adopted \citet{Abadi2003} kinematic cut ($\epsilon<$0.8; see \citet{Monachesi2016sims} for a discussion of various $\epsilon$ cuts) identify 85--95\% of the same stars as belonging to the stellar halo.

 We expect star particles belonging to the disk to have $j_\mathrm{z} \approx j_\mathrm{circ}$, so we consider any star particle with $\epsilon = 0.65-1.3$ and $r<30$ kpc to be a disk star.
 Following \citet{Stinson2010}, \citet{Cooper2015}, and \citet{Monachesi2019}, star particles with non-disk orbits (i.e., with any value of $\epsilon > 1.3$ or $<0.65$) located within 5\,kpc of the center of the galaxy are considered to be members of the bulge.
 All other star particles within 350\,kpc of each galaxy at $z=0$ are classified as members of the stellar halo.
 We choose to limit our analysis to star particles within 350\,kpc because this radius comfortably encloses the virial radii of all of our galaxies (see Table \ref{tab:simprops}) without intersecting the stellar halos of any nearby massive neighbors.
 However, we note that all of our galaxies (and particularly the more massive galaxies, Blizzard and Hurricane) have star particles at larger radii that could reasonably be included in the stellar halo.
 As there is very little mass in the outskirts of the halo, including these distant star particles would have very little effect on any of our findings.